einsweniger/mdt/README.md

-Moodle Destroyer Tools - v1.0.0
+Hostile fork of Moodle Destroyer Tools - v1.0.0

+soon to be v2

 Notable changes since 0.3.1: